 Now, they’re stuck with a money-losing mortgage because rates are moving up, but they’re collecting these low interest rates on these mortgages.
 They’re going to lose money on those.
 But then, for the people who don’t pay their mortgages because they’re so underwater, the bank is going to lose again, because now, when the bank forecloses, the value is not going to be there.
 Real estate prices are going to be more a reflection of the current high mortgage rates than the previous low mortgage rates because anyone buying a house has to pay the high rate.”

 The fact that many people won’t sell in this market should reduce the supply of available homes and that will theoretically push home prices down.
 But it won’t likely give the market a significant boost because of the high mortgage rates.
+When considering your options in the current real estate market, it’s also helpful to explore factors like job opportunities and affordability in places like Arizona’s best cities for young adults to make an informed decision about your next move.

 Ultimately, the price is going to be a function of what the buyer is able to pay.
 And the buyer is not able to pay very much when interest rates are high.
 The buyer can pay a lot more when interest rates are low because what you’re buying are the monthly payments, not the price.”